-The Series 2003A may NOT be advance refunded with the proceeds of tax-exempt bonds.
+The Series 2004B-D Bonds may NOT be advance refunded with the proceeds of taxexempt bonds.
 However, it is illustrative to consider hypothetical advance refunding results to use as a benchmark in evaluating the efficiency of other refunding strategies.
-While we present in Section III of this paper a potential taxable advance and AMT forward refunding of certain outstanding Series 2003A Bonds, the table below illustrates results of a hypothetical AMT advance refunding.
+The table below illustrates results of a hypothetical AMT advance refunding of these bonds.